Purdue-CS193/homework-0-IanBruch/index.md

+# Ian Bruch's first CS193 Homework

+### Favorite things about CS193

+- It's actually got some useful information.
+- The teachers seem pretty chill.
+- The homework isn't that difficult.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.